Maeline Mendy: Lyon

-RC Strasbourg (loan)

-Maeline Mendy was loaned to RC Strasbourg on 15 January 2025, on a deal that running until 30 June 2025.
+Mendy was loaned to RC Strasbourg on 15 January 2025, on a deal that running until 30 June 2025.
 The aim of the loan is to give her more playing time and enable her to continue her progress at the highest level.
 Maeline Mendy scored her first goal for RC Strasbourg on 29 March, on the 19th day of the Arkema Première Ligue in a 6-0 win over En Avant Guingamp.
 Mendy scored the fourth goal of the match in the 63rd minute.

-Paris FC (loan)
+Paris FC

 On 25 September 2025, Mendy extended her contract with Lyon through the summer of 2028 and was subsequently sent on a season-long loan to Paris FC.
+In April 2026, she was named the Première Ligue Player of the Month.
+After Mendy's loan at Paris FC expired, she joined the club permanently on 28 July 2026, signing a five-year deal until 2031.

 International career

 In 2023, Mendy captained France under-17s during the 2023 UEFA Women's Under-17 Championship.
 She scored a hattrick and delivered 2 assists against Switzerland in the semi-finals and scored one goal in the final to help France winning the competition for the first time in their history.
 Mendy scored in total 5 goals during the campaign and was the joint top scorer alongside her teammate Liana Joseph and Spanish team player Vicky López.